 With these realities in mind, and the goal of truly supporting organizations to achieve their missions, the Foundation launched a GOS pilot in 2018.
 These grants are intended to strengthen organizations as opposed to expanding their services.
 The goal of the pilot is to learn more about GOS in order to determine whether and how to scale it.

 The Foundation invited an initial cohort of three organizations to participate.
 These partners were selected based on a range of criteria, including mission alignment (focus on children and families, prevention), a strong existing relationship with LSHF, a learning orientation, and a commitment to big picture collaborative work.
 Carizon, YWCA Cambridge and Kinbridge Community Association make up the first GOS cohort.

 The Foundation’s Executive Director, Laura Manning, spoke with Cathy Mann about GOS for her podcast “It Doesn’t Hurt to Ask” in September 2019.
 You can find the recording here, Episode 13: What if they spend it badly?

-Here is more about the GOS pilot and some of what we’ve learned so far:
+Here is more about GOS and some of what we learned through the pilot: